laurentdefevere/Rails-API-Example/README.md

 * gem [Figaro](https://github.com/laserlemon/figaro)
   - This app uses Figaro to protect the environment variables.
-  - For more information on how to use figaro, reference the figaro docs linked above.
+  - For more information on how to use Figaro, reference the Figaro docs linked above.
 * This app is just one example of how to implement oauth and make calls to the TrainingPeaks API.
 You should implement oauth and make calls to the TrainingPeaks API, in a